 My name is Lorie.
 I’m 51 y.o.
 I started teaching back in 1999.
 I trained for the first year as a KG1 assistant.
 The following year, I was moved to my own class as a KG2 English teacher.
 I worked in the school for six years and was given the opportunity to study Montessori, receiving a 2yr international diploma in Early Childhood Development/Pedagogy from the Montessori Centre International in London, England.

 I have also trained in the IBPYP program receiving certificates of completion for that.
-I am currently working for an online English tutoring company based in China.
+I am currently working as a Tefl teacher for an online English tutoring company based in China.

 What inspired you to go abroad?

 Upon graduating from high school, in 1986, I travelled to Amman, Jordan to get married.
 It was funny, at a senior class carnival, a teacher read my palm and said: “Your life will be full of travels”.
 She wasn’t wrong!
 I’ve travelled many times between Kuwait, Jordan, and America!

 You use your TEFL certification in a unique way—as in, you’re not currently “Teaching abroad” right now, per se.
 Give us more details about your current work!

 For the past three years now I’ve been working for an English tutoring company, online, in China.
 It has been an EXPERIENCE.
 I have enjoyed working with these students.
 I love them all, even the ‘difficult’ ones.
 Hahaha.

 Every day is a challenge as you don’t always have the same students each time.
 So, you have to be able to think on your feet and quickly adapt to the students’ levels and personalities.
 I am ALWAYS up for a challenge.
 It has been very rewarding though watching the kids’ faces light up as they begin to understand a new concept.

 What TEFL courses did you complete?
 What were the three most helpful things that you learned/practised throughout your TEFL training?